the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-schedules.md

 Consider using a mix of oral presentations, panel discussions, videos, workshops and breakout sessions, as well as providing alternatives for communication and participation.

-By providing various content types, you will ensure that there are accessible options for all participants.
+By providing various content types, you will be able to support a wider range of needs and preferences and ensure that there are accessible options for all participants.

 Ensure that you actively label and communicate what the session formats will be.
 This will allow attendees to self-select the sessions and event content that they feel most comfortable engaging with.